 - ShipBridge can be set to not allow changes to a street address or to a zip code.
 These settings can be enabled by your ShipBridge Administrator, or by SellerCloud support.
 When these settings are enabled, the address and zip code fields will be grayed out in the address console.

 Validating Addresses in SellerCloud (CWA)

 - Configure API credentials.
 Company Settings > Toolbox > Shipping API.
 Enter your API credentials.
-If they have already been configured in ShipBridge, you can export it to SellerCloud with the "Export to CWA" button.
+If they have already been configured in ShipBridge, you can export them to SellerCloud with the "Export to CWA" button.

 - Enable client setting Verify Shipping address of Orders.